MongoDB Tutorial

 { "acknowledged" : true, "insertedId" : ObjectId("5f31cf00902f22de3464ddc4") }

-In this example, we passed a document to the insertOne() method without specifying the _id field, therefore, MongoDB automatically added the _id field and assigned it a unique ObjectId value.
+In this example, we passed a document to the insertOne() method without specifying the _id field.
+Therefore, MongoDB automatically added the _id field and assigned it a unique ObjectId value.

 Note that you will see a different ObjectId value from this example because ObjectId values are specific to machine and time when the insertOne() method executes.